Stranraer: Education

+Dumfries and Galloway College has a campus in the town.
+In 1990, the John Niven Further Education College was built on Academy Street in the town; it has since been absorbed into the Dumfries and Galloway College.

 Public services

 NHS Dumfries and Galloway provides healthcare services in the town.
-The Galloway Community Hospital opened in 2006 and replaced the Garrick and Dalrymple hospitals of the town.
+The Galloway Community Hospital opened in 2006; it replaced the town's Garrick and Dalrymple hospitals.
 GP services are based in the Waverly Medical Centre, adjacent to the new hospital.

-The town has several care homes for the elderly, the biggest being Thorneycroft on the edges of the town, run by the CIC company.
+The town has several care homes for the elderly, the biggest being Thorneycroft on the edges of the town, run by the Park Homes UK company.